Ten Passive-Aggressive Plants to Give Your Enemy

 This is the perfect tree for an uptight germaphobe.

 I know what you're saying: "Bamboo?
 What's wrong with bamboo?"
 Nothing really if you're trying to breed pandas in your backyard, otherwise everything is wrong with bamboo.
-It is actually mutant grass, or rather grass that grows to ridiculously thick and tall.
-If you're building with it, or feeding a swarm of hungry pandas, it can be a very useful quick growing plant.
+It is actually mutant grass, or rather grass that grows ridiculously thick and tall.
+If you're building with it, or feeding a swarm of hungry pandas, it can be a very useful quick-growing plant.
 Otherwise, that quick growth will be the bane of your existence.

-Bamboo likes to grow, and grow, and grow, and spread, and what starts as this cute little patch to accent your yard will soon turn into the same sort of dense unpassable forest you see in fairy tales surrounding the castle the princess is in.
+Bamboo likes to grow, and grow, and grow, and spread, and what starts as this cute little patch to accent your yard will soon turn into the same sort of dense impassable forest you see in fairy tales surrounding the castle the princess is in.
 And when you realize this, you'll probably go homicidal and start ripping the plants up by the roots or hacking them down with a machete in a terribly cathartic exercise, but when it comes right down to it, bamboo is harder to kill than cockroaches.
 Once it's in your yard, it's staying!
 Ripped up by the roots or not!

 It is the perfect plant to annoy a control freak.

 English ivy is so pretty creeping up the walls of little old cottages, making them look quaint and adorable, like Little Red Riding Hood is about to knock on the door.
 What possible complaint could I have about something so mundane as an English ivy?

 Well, as it turns out, most people who grow it for decorative purposes seem to have little knowledge about how these plants actually crawl up walls.
 They do so by finding little cracks in the mortar and jamming their wee roots in there to hang on.
 Doesn't sound that bad, but one small root will become a cluster of roots as the plant grows and before you know it these vines are literally ripping your chimney down, brick by brick.